 I found this book to be excellent as a resource for Pastors and others to show those wondering about the workings and truth of the Lodges.
 In these pages the reader follows the journey of Neil Cullan McKinlay as he wades the vague fog of the Lodges into the true and redeeming light of true Christianity.

-McKinlay does a sound job at showing in an unbiased way the difference between what the Lodge proclaims and what it actually practice and how these very things contradict the teaching of the bible.
+McKinlay does a sound job at showing in an unbiased way the difference between what the Lodge proclaims and what it actually practices and how these very things contradict the teaching of the Bible.

-An intriguing journey into the shadowy secrets of the Lodges this book guides readers through the secret rites and teachings of a closed cult.
-I found it rather ironic that the bible presented to McKinlay upon his entrance into the Lodges was the very book that led to his acceptence of Christ.
+An intriguing journey into the shadowy secrets of the Lodges, this book guides readers through the secret rites and teachings of a closed cult.
+I found it rather ironic that the Bible presented to McKinlay upon his entrance into the Lodges was the very book that led to his acceptance of Christ.

 A great easy read.
 Very informative and very biblically sound.
 If you are interested in understanding just how far off this lodge is from true Christianity, this book will clearly answer your questions.

 McKinlay’s narrative is one part personal testimony and another part Scottish anecdote.
 We learn so much about his personal likes and desires, including his love of nature, his poetic gifting, as well as his desire to follow Christ, and eventually his ordination as a minister in the Presbyterian Church of Australia.